-The Company is a closed-ended limited liability company registered under The Companies (Guernsey) Law, 2008 (as amended) with registered number 60680.
-The Company is a registered collective investment scheme in Guernsey and admitted to trading on the London Stock Exchange's Main Market and listed on the UKLA's premium segment.
+The Company is a closed-ended limited liability company incorporated under The Companies (Guernsey) Law, 2008 (as amended) with registration number 60680.
+The Company is a registered and closed ended investment scheme in Guernsey and admitted to trading on the London Stock Exchange's Main Market and listed on the United Kingdom Listing Authority ("UKLA's") premium segment.
 The Company's home member state for the purposes of the EU Transparency Directive is the United Kingdom.
 As such, the Company is subject to regulation and supervision by the Financial Conduct Authority, being the financial markets supervisor in the United Kingdom.
 The registered office of the Company is De Catapan House, Grange Road, St Peter Port, Guernsey GY1 2QG.